 The increasing availability of machine-readable open data generated by governments is improving the ability to analyse and understand corruption risks.
 The initiative will help address the gap of analytical frameworks and data driven methods that are needed.
 It will explore how big data and machine learning methodologies can support the analysis of the scale, mechanics and impact of corrupt practices within public administration to help increase accountability and integrity in the public sector.
 The Data Science for Social Good project will contribute to the World Bank’s broader anticorruption research program and the technical advice it provides to governments.

-DSSGx is sponsored by LV and Britford Bridge Trust, and supported by Quantum Black and Refinitiv.
+DSSGx 2020 was sponsored by LV and Britford Bridge Trust, and supported by Quantum Black and Refinitiv.